* Coaster Enthusiasts of Canada *

 circa 1920

-The increasingly available leisure time meant amusement parks were becoming a big business.
-Manufacturing companies proliferated, and many new & varied rides came on to the market as each competed to outdo the others and garner new business.
-The 1920s saw rides like The "Caterpillar", "Swooper", "Tilt-a-Whirl" and "Tumble Bug", among many others.
-With such new attractions becoming available on a regular basis, competition for the latest thrill ride grew fierce, especially among amusement parks that had overlapping customer bases.
+With that reduction for many of the six-day work week to five days, increasingly available extra leisure time meant that amusement parks were becoming big business from persons eager for entertainment during those off times.
+Ride manufacturing enterprises proliferated, bringing even more amusement devices to the marketplace.
+Each company strived to better the others in the conception of new and varied rides.
+In the 1920s, these included The "Caterpillar", "Swooper", "Tilt-a-Whirl" and "Tumble Bug", among many others.
+With such new attractions becoming available on a regular basis, bragging rights for the latest thrill grew fierce, especially among amusement parks that had overlapping customer bases.

 HARD TIMES